ovh/docs/pages/platform/public-cloud/first_steps_with_public_cloud_instance/guide.en-gb.md

 ### Access the management interface for the Instance.

-First, log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external} and go to the ‘Public Cloud’ section and select the Public Cloud service concerned.
+First, log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, go to the ‘Public Cloud’ section and select the Public Cloud service concerned.
 Then, click in the `Compute`{.action} tab on your left.

-Below the tabs, you will see a summary for your Instance.
+On that page you will see a summary of all your Instances.
 There will be several pieces of information displayed here:

 - the model your Instance
 - its name and region